-Purification of the uranyl nitrate solution consists of a two-step solvent extraction process.
+Purification of the uranyl nitrate solution consists of a two step solvent extraction process.
 The uranyl nitrate transfers selectively from the aqueous uranyl nitrate solution into the immiscible organic extraction medium leaving impurities in the aqueous medium.
-The pure uranyl nitrate is then transferred back to an aqueous stripping solution and subsequently it is concentrated by evaporation.
-The concentrated solution of HEU uranyl nitrate is transferred to UNH blending.
+The pure uranyl nitrate is then transferred back to an aqueous stripping solution and subsequently it is concentrated by evaporation before denitration.